Skip to main content

 Build

-This stretch works well as part of a mobility routine or between upper-body training sets.
-It can be adjusted by changing hand position or distance, allowing you to tailor the intensity to your current flexibility level while maintaining smooth, pain-free movement.
+This stretch works well as part of a mobility routine, between upper-body training sets, or during a cooldown.
+Adjusting hand position or distance lets you tailor the intensity to your current flexibility, keeping the movement smooth and pain-free at every level.

 1. Stand tall with your feet hip-width apart and maintain a neutral spine position with shoulders relaxed.